Omnichannel Fulfillment vs. Multichannel Fulfillment

 • Choose a fulfillment company whose warehouses have national fulfillment capability.
 That means warehouse locations that can reach every corner of the U.S. in two days or less.

-• If your omnichannel strategy includes brick-and-mortar stores, find a fulfillment partner that can ship bulk inventory to your stores as well as individual orders to consumers.
+• If your omnichannel retail strategy includes brick-and-mortar stores, find a fulfillment partner that can ship bulk inventory to your stores as well as individual orders to consumers.

-Incorporate omnichannel fulfillment into your supply chain
+Incorporate omnichannel fulfillment methods into your supply chain

 Focus on inventory management